 A salon manager should set a target of between 10% - 20% of gross revenue (ie total revenue but tax deductions) for retail sales within a salon, whatever your target, it should be realistic and if not, you are likely to demotivate your staff.

 wouldn't you like some of that revenue in your salon?

-Motivating staff, setting targets, ensuring they have received sales training and making sure the suppliers have carried out product training is an important part of the duties for a salon manager
+Motivating staff, setting targets, ensuring they have received sales training, and making sure the suppliers have carried out product training is an important part of the duties of a salon manager.

 You will also manage stock and equipment within the salon.

 This means that you will have to control stock levels, including inventory management, order stock, prepare purchase orders, receive deliveries, laundry management, etc.

 If you are using a salon point of sale system, then you need to ensure all of the stock is logged and tracked within the system and regular stock audits are carried out to ensure items are not being stolen, etc.

 Furthermore, you will have to ensure that all equipment within the salon is clean and in working order.